JuanmaCenteno/PlataformaTFG/docs/04_analisis_sistema.md

-participant "Profesor" as PROF participant "Frontend" as FE participant "Backend API" as BE participant "Database" as DB participant "Notification" as NOT
+participant "Profesor" as PROF participant "Frontend" as FE participant "Backend API" as BE participant "Base Datos" as DB participant "Notificaciones" as NOT

 PROF -> FE: Cambia estado TFG
 FE -> BE: PUT /api/tfgs/{id}/estado